PushkinStudio/PsIronSource/README.md

 To query interstitial availability, use `IsInterstitialReady`, `IsInterstitialCappedForPlacement` or `VideoStateDelegate` events.

 To start interstitial, call `ShowInterstitial`.
 You should load interstitial manually with function `LoadInterstitial` before first call `ShowInterstitial` and every time after interstitial was shown, e.g., you can use events `InterstitialClosed`, `InterstitialShowFailed` and `InterstitialLoadFailed`.

-## Offerwall

-To query offerwall availability, use `HasOfferwall` or `OfferwallStateDelegate` events.

-To start offerwall, call `ShowOfferwall` or `ShowOfferwallWithPlacement`.
-You can get player's offerwall earn credits with function `GetOfferwallCredits`, it will trigger `EIronSourceOfferwallEventType::Credited` event.

-To enable auto fire `EIronSourceOfferwallEventType::Credited` event, call function `SetOfferwallUseClientSideCallbacks (true)` before `InitIronSource`.